This page offers an overview of the conference program. For information on how to get to the locations, see the practicalities page.

 - “Here’s strangeness.”
 A Collaborative Approach to Visualising Textual Variation – Elli Bleeker, Elena Spadini, Bram Oostveen, Beatrice Nava and Ronald Haentjens Dekker

-Session 2c:
+Session 2c

-Location: tbd
+Location: HG-2a24

 - 100 DOLLAR REWARD: Exploration of a Historical Crime Journal – Liam Downs-Tepper